javascript-2020/code-projects/http-file-upload/README.md

 <br>

-the server can be quit on the command line from
+the server can be quit on the command line by pressing

     escape | q | ctrl-c